 Get a Stable Footing

 A good majority of images are ruined because the camera wasn’t stable enough when taking the shot.
+Make sure you are standing on a stable floor such as hardwood flooring.
 Movement can cause the shot to get out of focus.
 You therefore end up with an image that is out of focus.
 If you’ve already invested in a DSLR camera, consider investing in an image stabilization lens and other stabilization equipment such as a tripod stand and remote shutter release.

 Get in Focus